neuroverse-fm/neuropilot/README.md

 *Requires Permission: Rename.*
 Renames a file or folder in the workspace.
-This cannot rename to or from a name starting with a dot, or within a folder that starts with a dot.
+By default his cannot rename to or from a name starting with a dot, or within a folder that starts with a dot.

 #### `delete_file_or_folder`

 *Requires Permission: Delete.*
 Deletes a file or folder in the workspace.
-This cannot delete anything starting with a dot, or inside a folder starting with a dot.
+By default, this cannot delete anything starting with a dot, or inside a folder starting with a dot.

 ### Git interactions